nguyenduchuyvn/AI-FOR-HEALTHCARE-Udacity/Project2/README.md

-# Project: Pneumonia Detection from Chest X-Rays
+# Project: Hippocampal Volume Quantification in Alzheimer's Progression

 ## Introduction
 Alzheimer's disease (AD) is a progressive neurodegenerative disorder that results in impaired neuronal (brain cell) function and eventually, cell death.
 AD is the most common cause of dementia.
 Clinically, it is characterized by memory loss, inability to learn new material, loss of language function, and other manifestations.